 - Melt the white chocolate with a little oil.
 Use pure white baking chocolate or white chocolate candy melts.
 Do not use white chocolate chips.
 They contain stabilizers that will prevent them from fully melting.
 (Save them for a batch of inside out chocolate chip cookies!)

-- Add vanilla extract and butter extract to the white chocolate.
+- Add cream, and then the vanilla extract and butter extract to the white chocolate.

 - Combine Chex, white chocolate mixture, and sprinkles.
 As best you can, gently mix the Chex and white chocolate mixture until all pieces are coated.
 Let it rest for 3–4 minutes before adding the sprinkles.
 (Too soon and the sprinkles will lose all their color and bleed in the hot mixture.
 Too late and they won’t stick.
 3–4 minutes is perfect!)